 7.2 Security Requirements

-Agent Firms must ensure that all PPSC files are properly secured at all times in accordance with governmental security guidelines.
-These files must be accessible only to personnel with appropriate federal government security clearance.
+In addition to ensuring compliance with s.
+4.1.1, Agent Firms must ensure that all PPSC files are properly secured at all times in accordance with governmental security guidelines.
+These files must be accessible only to PPSC-approved personnel with appropriate federal government security clearance.

-Although information from a case file may have been filed in the courts and be in the public domain, the PPSC is required at all times to protect sensitive government information and the private information of citizens.
-Consequently, Agents must ensure the protection of all protected information and confidential documents by taking the following measures:
+Although information from a case file may have been filed in the courts and be in the public domain, the PPSC is required to protect sensitive government information and the private information of citizens at all times.
+Consequently, Agents and Agent Firm personnel must ensure the safeguarding of all protected information and confidential documents by taking the following measures:

 - by placing physical paper-based information in a locked cabinet stored separately from the firm’s other case files;